catptype/Ultralytics-Workspace/README.md

 ## 🤝 Acknowledgments

-Thanks to the [Ultralytics](https://ultralytics.com/) team for providing the YOLO framework, which serves as the backbone for this workspace.
+Thanks to the [Ultralytics](https://ultralytics.com/) for providing the YOLO framework, which serves as the backbone for this workspace.